Steve Tibbetts: History

 Tibbetts was born in Madison, Wisconsin, in 1954.
 When he was twelve years old, he started to play guitar and was attracted to the electric distortion of the Blind Joe Mendelbaum Blues Band.
-He went to college in St. Paul, Minnesota, where he experimented with distortion pedals and other devices that could be plugged into a guitar.
+He went to Macalester College in St. Paul, Minnesota, where he experimented with distortion pedals and other devices that could be plugged into a guitar.
 He met drummer Marc Anderson in college, and the two began a lifelong collaboration.
 Tibbetts has cited jazz guitarist Bill Connors as an influence and the fingerstyle technique of Harvey Mandel.

 His first album, released in 1976, received attention on Minnesota public radio.
 His second, Yr (Frammis, 1980) was the first to be recorded with Anderson.
 His first album for a major label was Northern Song for ECM in 1982.
 This was an attempt to fit into producer Manfred Eicher's style of recording in two or three days.
 Northern Song received scathing reviews.
 Tibbetts returned to his method of recording slowly over a period of months or longer.
 His subsequent records gained better reviews.
 He released five albums in the 1980s, three in the 1990s.
 He has collaborated with Norwegian hardingfele player Knut Hamre and Tibetan Buddhist nun Chöying Drolma.

 Tibbetts stopped doing live performances regularly in the mid-1980s.
 Tibbetts and Anderson have toured on other occasions, including a 1988 YR tour, a 1991–1992 Big Map Idea tour, and shows with Chöying Drolma in 1997, 1999, and 2005.
 Starting in the late 1980s he travelled extensively in Nepal, which is where he met Drolma.
 Their first collaboration, Chö, was not intended as a commercial record but it was released and gained some positive notice.
 The second album, Selwa, was a more carefully considered collaboration and was praised as a successful meeting between different musical traditions.
 These albums helped establish Drolma's career on the Nepalese music chart.